ehharvey/Attendance/data_definitions/creating_and_updating_attendance.md

 # Updating
 Frontend pulls old record from BACKEND
 - do not update the classlist
-- so old classlist applies
+- so old classlist appliesE